crosswalk-project/crosswalk-website/documentation/10-Tizen_IVI_extensions.md

       // response == 'You said: hello'
     });

-The native part of extension is implemented in C. Note that it is trivial and could easily be implemented using pure JavaScript.
+The native part of extension is implemented in C or in C++.
+Note that it is trivial and could easily be implemented using pure JavaScript.
 However, the aim is to reduce the complexity of the extension to focus on code structure and workflow.

+This tutorial covers both C and C++.
+If you are a developer willing to contribute to the Tizen API crosswalk extensions, you should choose the C++ way.

 The C code which corresponds to the JavaScript API above looks like this: